yqjing/sem2project/README.md

-# Semester 2 Undergraduate Project Implimentation
+# Semester 2 Project Implementation
-Implementation code for the bachelor thesis 'Deep Generative Modelling: A Comparative Review of Normalising Flows and Diffusion Models'.
-Yuqi Jing, Department of Mathematics, University of Manchester
+Implementation code for the bachelor thesis '**Deep Generative Modelling: A Comparative Review of Normalising Flows and Diffusion Models**'.
+Yuqi Jing, Department of Mathematics, The University of Manchester